 Qurban [udhiyah] is maa's primary humanitarian food aid program.

-Last year, MAA delivered Qurban/Udhiyah worth more than $2.5 million, to over 1 million beneficiaries in over 30 countries worldwide.
+This year, MAA delivered over $3 Million of Qurban to over 700,000 beneficiaries in over 25 countries worldwide.

 Qs.
 What are the rules for Qurban livestock shares?

 1 Sheep or Goat = 1 Qurban